<< Main Manual

 ...

-after typing 'make', that problably means that there is some inconsistency between the test and the compiler the Makefile actually uses.
+after typing 'make', that probably means that there is some inconsistency between the test and the compiler the Makefile actually uses.
 This will most likely occur if you try a compiler other than GCC.
 If that is the case, you will probably manually need to change the optimization flags in the generated Makefile for now.

 PATH

 The PATH variable is used by your shell program to find programs and scripts.
-This allows you to simply type, NeuronetExperimenter to start the binary program without prepending a directory path to the name.
-By default, NeuronetExperimenter is installed into the /usr/bin directory, which is usually included by default in all shells.
-However, if you install your program and scripts into a different directory you should probably set your PATH variable to the directory that contains the NeuronetExperimenter binary and nne_ utility scripts (unless you enjoy typing absolute paths into the command-line).
+This allows you to simply type, nne_run to start the binary program without prepending a directory path to the name.
+By default, nne_run is installed into the /usr/bin directory, which is usually included by default in all shells.
+However, if you install your program and scripts into a different directory you should probably set your PATH variable to the directory that contains the nne_run binary and nne_* utility scripts (unless you enjoy typing absolute paths into the command-line).
 After performing a 'make install', if you get something like the following:

 > nne_networkStats